electronicmax/vapour/README.md

 enough computational resources and bandwidth to host this data for us...

-### let's build a peer-to-peer database out of everyone's browsers!
+### let's build our own cloud - a browser at a time

 This sounds like a terrible idea, and it probably is.
 This library is merely a proof of concept inspired by Bittorrent that allows